koolkodes-aws/fantasy-soccer-demo/README.md

 # fantasy-soccer-demo

-This is code to create sample data for a mini fantasy soccer game.
+This code creates sample data for a mini fantasy soccer game.

 For the purpose of this demo, teams will consist of 7 players, a typical selection would include 1 goalkeeper, 4 outfield players and 2 substitutes.
 We will also assign random points to each game player each game week.
 To model this game, we used three tables; Gamers, Soccer_Players and Gamer_Teams.